ibm-cloud-docs/power-iaas/exporting-boot-image.md

 You can export a custom boot image from your image catalog to IBM Cloud Object Storage by using the {{site.data.keyword.powerSysFull}} user interface, CLI, or API.
 Use image export to back up or archive a customized image, or to copy it to a different workspace or account in the same or a different region.
 {: shortdesc}

 Boot image import and export are long-running asynchronous operations that {{site.data.keyword.powerSys_notm}} monitors across all workspaces in your account.
-Only one of these operations can run at a time per workspace.
+You can run only one import or export operation at a time in a workspace.
 You cannot start a new operation until the ongoing operation completes.
 {: important}

 ## Before you begin